About

 Our three BIYOC focused programs are all free, public, celebratory, and family-friendly and led by BIYOC to provide space and place for BIYOC voices and stories with partnerships between key agencies such as juvenile detention facilities, organizations, school districts, and colleges/universities.

-When you become part of Save the Kids you: receive educational development, build your network, become part of a larger movement, and receive awareness-based merchandise that funds the organization.
+When you become part of Save the Kids from Incarceration you: receive educational development, build your network, become part of a larger movement, and receive awareness-based merchandise that funds the organization.

 1) Transformative Justice Program: